Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-{ To understand how the existence of cycles in the graphs influences the spectrum differences, we break all basis cycles with minimal edge removal while maintaining the same number of disconnected components, according to the details and algorithm given in~\Cref{appen:break_align_cycles}.
+{ To understand how the existence of cycles in the graphs influences the spectral differences, we break all basis cycles with minimal edge removal while maintaining the same number of disconnected components, according to the details and algorithm given in~\Cref{appen:break_align_cycles}.
 We analyze the impact of breaking cycles by assessing the corresponding changes in the spectrum.
-By following the convention of \Cref{subsec: eigen_bio}, in the center of \cref{fig:cycle_purturbation_eigen}, we plot the pairwise graph distance based on eigenvalue distributions of {graphs with different} sizes after breaking cycles.
-The blue band along the diagonal of the plot becomes darker and narrower, suggesting a larger spectrum difference between small and large graphs and a stronger correlation between the spectrum and graph size.
-To evaluate the effects quantitatively, we further compute the changes in the {relative spectrum difference} and present the results in \Cref{tab:eigen_difference_break_align}.
-These results indicate that failing to consider cycle information can lead to more significant differences in the spectrum between graphs of varying sizes, potentially causing GNNs to struggle with generalizing effectively to larger graphs. }
+By following the convention of \Cref{fig:eigenvalue_dsitribution}, in the center of \cref{fig:cycle_purturbation_eigen}, we plot the pairwise graph distance based on eigenvalue distributions of {graphs with different} sizes after breaking cycles.
+The blue band along the diagonal of the plot becomes darker and narrower, suggesting a larger \yy{relative} spectral difference between small and large graphs and a stronger correlation between the spectrum and graph size.
+To evaluate the effects quantitatively, we further compute the changes in the {relative spectral difference} and present the results in \Cref{tab:eigen_difference_break_align}.
+These results indicate that failing to consider cycle information can lead to more significant differences in the spectrum between graphs of varying sizes.}